brianrodger4/AnalyzingProtocolsWireshark/README.md

 the manufacturer of a device based on the first six hexadecimal places of the MAC address.
 These are all valuable tools whether you’re trying to figure out who sent a package, how big the package was, where it came from and the IP address associated with it.
-Altogether, this lab introduced the functionality of Wireshark, giving plenty of reasons to believe in its usefulness regarding cybersecurity.
+Altogether, this lab introduced the functionality of Wireshark, giving plenty of reasons to believe in its usefulness regarding cybersecurity. <br />
 <br />
+I have also provided a document on how to read wireshark logs.